AmigaPorts/SDL/docs/README-amigaos4.md

 Unsupported subsystems include Camera, GPU, Haptic, Pen, Power and Sensor.
 There is no Vulkan backend for AmigaOS either.

 "opengl" renderer doesn't exist anymore.
 This is due to missing features in MiniGL.

-Compositing renderer doesn't support color modulation for triangle geometry.
+Compositing renderer doesn't support triangle geometry API properly.
 Use "software" or "opengles2" driver if you need it.

 ================================================================================